CherryGH0/Slugcat-pet-WIP/README.md

 # Slugcat-pet
 # WORK IN PROGRESS
-Desktop pet referenced from slugcat (Rain World)
+Desktop pet referenced from slugcat (Rain World) with custom physics logic and interactive mechanics

 ## Built With
 - **Language:** Javascript